Ryndine/elon-tweets-bitcoin/README.md

 As you can see the results are pretty definitive based on what I acquired.
 There is no correlation beteen Elon's Tweets and the value of Bitcoin.

 ## Limitations:
 - The data is sorted through manually, therefore the accuracy of the results is directly influenced by the ability to correctly sort through all of Elon Musk's tweets.
-Machine learning will be able to do this better, but for this project I did not have the experience, nor the time to tackle it.
+Machine learning will be able to do this better, but for this project I did not have the experience to do it.
 - Due to time constraints the fields are common phrases + a few words I saw used in relation to topics I wanted.